1 [A Psalm for Solomon.] Give the king your judgments, O God, and your righteousness to the king's son.

 13 He shall spare the poor and needy and save the souls of the needy.

 14 He shall redeem their soul from deceit and violence, and precious shall be their blood in his sight.

 15 And he shall live, and to him the gold of Sheba shall be given.
 Prayer shall also be made for him continually, and daily he shall be praised.

-16 There shall be a handful of corn in the earth upon the top of the mountains.
+16 There shall be a handful of grain in the earth upon the top of the mountains.
 Its fruit shall shake like Lebanon.
 And those of the city shall flourish like grass of the earth.

 17 His name shall endure forever.
 His name shall be continued as long as the sun.
 And men shall be blessed in him.
 All nations shall call him blessed.

 18 Blessed be the LORD God, the God of Israel, who only does wondrous things.

 19 And blessed be his glorious name forever.
 And let the whole earth be filled with his glory.
 Amen and amen.

 20 [The prayers of David the son of Jesse have ended.]